chrisbutulis/best-cs1230-final-project/README.md

 **Animation**: There are swimming animations which work by rotating and translating the nodes of the glTF models of the fish and fisherman between certain bounds.

+**Networks**: The networks component was developed for the networks final project, and was inspired by the snowcast project earlier in the class.
+The server runs on a port on localhost, accepting clients, and starts a timer when both the fish and daniel ritchie client are connected (these are assigned based on who joins the game first).
+The client side runs two threads: one to handle server updates, and one to send periodic updates in realtime.cpp. src/utils/networksclient.cpp is the API on the client-side for sending and receiving.
+In the update handler, ctm updates for the opponent are received as well as timer countdown updates.

 ## Credits
 Occasional use of ChatGPT.

+Tinygltf library for loading models (located in lib directory)

+Coral generation was adapted Robert Bridson's algorithm for [Fast Poisson Disk Sampling in Arbitrary Dimensions](https://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf)

 Fisherman model adapted from [WIP - Swimming dude](https://sketchfab.com/3d-models/wip-swimming-dude-5562c2217f8e467785c654f97d232879) made by Loïc Norgeot and uploaded to Sketchfab.